Style Transfer

 Neural style transfer relies on the hierarchical representation capabilities of convolutional neural networks (CNNs), such as VGG-19 pretrained on the ImageNet dataset.
 These networks extract multi-scale features from images, which are useful for encoding both spatial content and visual style.

-• Lower convolutional layers tend to capture local structures, such as edges, textures, and basic color contrasts
+• Lower (or upstream) convolutional layers tend to capture local structures, such as edges, textures, and basic color contrasts

-• Higher convolutional layers encode more abstract representations, including object shapes, part relationships, and spatial configurations
+• Higher (or downstream) convolutional layers encode more abstract representations, including object shapes, part relationships, and spatial configurations

 Because of this hierarchy, intermediate feature maps extracted from different layers of a CNN can be used to characterize the content and style of an image: